insooeric/WackAFood/README.md

 ## Help

 * Start the game by selecting the difficulty
-* Any objects except for the bomb grants points.
+* Any objects except for the skull grants points.
+* Object can be popped by clicking.
+* Each time when the user pops an inaccurate object, it will decrease the score as well as the life.
 * Failing to pop the accurate object will promote game over.

 ## Authors